Thomas-A-Reinert/acf-animatecss/README.md

 == Description ==

-ACF field to catch settings for Animate.css settings like effect to use, animation speed and start delay.
+ACF field to catch settings for Animate.css like effect to use, animation speed and start delay.

+For Animate.css options see https://github.com/Thomas-A-Reinert/acf-animatecss and https://github.com/daneden/animate.css

-= Compatibility =
+## Compatibility

 This ACF field type is compatible with:
-* ACF 5

-# ACF Animate Parameters Field

-Get Animation Parameters from user.

-### Compatibility

-This ACF field type is compatible with:
-* ACF 5
+* ACF 5 (Tested with 5.8.2)

-### Installation
+## Installation

 1. Copy the `acf-animatecss` folder into your `wp-content/plugins` folder
-2. Activate the Animate Parameters plugin via the plugins admin page
+2. Activate the `ACF: Animate.css Effects Field` plugin via the plugins admin page
 3. Create a new field via ACF and select the Animate Parameters type
 4. Please refer to the description for more info regarding the field type settings